MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

  `Get-SPOSiteRenameState -ParentOperationID <RenameJobID> -State Failed | Export-Csv -Path <Path>`

-To cancel a rename that hasn't started, you can run `Stop-SPOTenantRename`.
-[More info about this cmdlet](/powershell/module/sharepoint-online/start-spotenantrename)

-## Step 3: Review features and settings after the rename
+## Step 5: Review features and settings after the rename

 1. Review any firewall rules that might block access to the new domain.